mi3nts/AirQualityAnalysisWorkflows/influxdb/mongo-docker/Readme.txt

-example query to get the block_groups in county 13 of state 2 (Alaska)  (this format is using the mongodb shell {tract: {$exists: true}, block: {$exists: false}, county: 13, state: 2}
+example query to get the block_groups in county 13 of state 2 (Alaska)  (this format is using the mongodb gui) {tract: {$exists: true}, block: {$exists: false}, county: 13, state: 2}

+You can use Mongosh to run the same queries through the terminal: use Redistricting (this puts you on the correct database) db.RACE.find({tract: {$exists: true}, block: {$exists: false}, county: 13, state: 2})

 #python script to do the same thing, example is from the redistricting database, querying in the 'Race' collection, which also has the total population
 include pymongo